-Students will take this course during their last semester of enrollment in the Certificate Program.
+Students will take the Practicum during their last semester of enrollment in the Certificate Program.
 In consultation with the instructor, they will select an area of interest and define a task within that area.
 Project translation work will normally be exclusively into the student’s dominant language.

 Total hours: 15

 Dept of Modern Languages and Literatures

 University of Texas at San Antonio

 College of Liberal and Fine Arts